BioDAS/biodas.github.io/wiki/RegistryTutorial2010.md

 The tags are pretty self explanatory like <zeroOrMore> or <optional>
 relating to the elements within the tags.
-There are other rules the registry uses but seeing these documents will help you overcome any
+There are other rules the registry uses but seeing these documents will help you overcome most validation problems.

 When registering a source or updating one, the capabilities you select will need to be valid otherwise you will not be able to register/update